According to a Care.com study, less than half of American adults have a Will. The most popular reasons why people don’t have a Will yet include:

 Step 7: Sign the will

 Signing the Will is what makes it go into effect.
-You must sign it in front of three witnesses, and these witnesses cannot be included in the Will, nor can they be natural heirs.
+You must sign it in front of two witnesses, and these witnesses cannot be included in the Will, nor can they be natural heirs.
 The purpose of this is to have relatively neutral parties verify that you were sound of mind when you signed the Will into effect.
-Once you sign the document, your three witnesses will also sign and date the Will.
+Once you sign the document, your witnesses will also sign and date the Will.
 They should also spell out their names and include their addresses.

 Step 8: Tell loved ones about the will and where it lives